vedantshetty/Consulytics/README.md

 1. cd to the directory you want to save the code
 2. run `git clone git@github.com:vedantshetty/Consulytics.git`
 3. cd to the project directory
-4. Make sure you have redis install
+4. Make sure you have redis installed
    - run `redis-server` in the terminal
    - If you don't have redis install then do so by using the [guide](http://tutorials.jumpstartlab.com/topics/performance/installing_redis.html)
 5. run `gem install foreman`
    - Make sure to not install foreman from the gem file
 6. `bundle install`
 7. Setup Stripe Payments
    - Get your public and secret key from stripe( [link to keys](https://dashboard.stripe.com/test/apikeys))
    - Open the credentials file by typing

 | Value In Code | Text Editor  |
 |---------------|--------------|